jimmycgz/elastic-stack-fleet-docker-compose/HandOver-Oct9th.md

 ## Progress on Oct 9th
 ### Successful tasks:
 * agent-ubuntu logs fix by changing end of line sequence to CRLF to LF
 * agent-debian logs are getting populated properly
+* Tested the ansible role with ubuntu and it is working, can see in kibana

 ### Need continue
+* Debian is unable to install elastic agent, need to fix that and ansible for debian correspondingly

 ## Development and Testing Process